cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

    * Developing a positive IWM (Internal Working Model) for secure intimacy.
    * Imagery of ideal intimate partners who meet conditions of secure intimacy.
    * Qualities from earlier IPF imagery and qualities important for anxious-preoccupied patients, such as noninvolving, accurate attunement, providing a secure base, and encouraging self-development within the context of intimacy.
-   * Objective: Anxious-preoccupied patient develops a stable, positive map for adult secure intimacy that guides current and future relationships.
+   * **Objective**: Anxious-preoccupied patient develops a stable, positive map for adult secure intimacy that guides current and future relationships.

 ### Case Illustration